MNTN CEO Mark Douglas Awarded Tech Innovator of the Year by Adweek

 And with Facebook’s fears being realized due to such a large number of consumers opting-out of ad tracking, many advertisers are looking to move their budgets.
 In an interview with Fast Company, AppsFlyer’s U.S. president and general manager Brian Quinn described how this will change the advertising industry moving forward, “A lot of these changes are forcing the industry to advance quite quickly into more technologies that are better for consumers from a privacy perspective, and forcing us to innovate faster.”
 Ultimately, these advertisers will need to find other ways to target consumers and measure their campaigns without having the ability to track users through their mobile devices.

-Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels like display and mobile.
+Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels.
 Just like those digital channels:

-And with the growth of Connected TV advertising expected to reach $13.41 billion in 2021, it seems that advertisers are already taking notice of the benefits of running their campaigns through this channel.
+And with the growth of CTV advertising expected to reach $13.41 billion in 2021, it seems that advertisers are already taking notice of the benefits of running their campaigns through this channel.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.